On-Demand

 This professional learning event is self-paced and will be delivered virtually.
 When you register, you will receive instructions for how access and participate in the event.

-Awarded upon successful completion of the workshop for 10 professional development hours.
-Requirements for professional development hours vary by state.
-It is the educator’s responsibility to ensure that they are meeting the requirements of their state.
+At the conclusion of viewing the webinar, participants can download a Certificate of Completion for one hour of attendance.
+Certificates may be submitted for a school’s or district’s approval towards professional development credits.
+Requirements for professional development credits vary by state.
+It is the participant’s responsibility to ensure that they are meeting the requirements of their school, organization, and/or state.

 In 1957, nine Black teenagers faced the threats of angry mobs when they attempted to enter Central High School in Little Rock, Arkansas.
 The desegregation of Central High following Brown v.
 Board of Education ignited a crisis that historian Taylor Branch has described as “the most severe test of the Constitution since the Civil War.”